Artificial intelligence in healthcare: Electronic health records

-Electronic health records (EHR) are crucial to the digitalization and information spread of the healthcare industry.
-Now that around 80% of medical practices use EHR, some anticipate the use of artificial intelligence to interpret the records and provide new information to physicians.

-One application uses natural language processing (NLP) to make more succinct reports that limit the variation between medical terms by matching similar medical terms.
-For example, the term heart attack and myocardial infarction mean the same things, but physicians may use one over the other based on personal preferences.
-NLP algorithms consolidate these differences so that larger datasets can be analyzed.
-Another use of NLP identifies phrases that are redundant due to repetition in a physician's notes and keeps the relevant information to make it easier to read.
-Other applications use concept processing to analyze the information entered by the current patient's doctor to present similar cases and help the physician remember to include all relevant details.

-Beyond making content edits to an EHR, there are AI algorithms that evaluate an individual patient's record and predict a risk for a disease based on their previous information and family history.
+AI algorithms have been created to evaluate individual patients' electronic health records, and to predict risks for diseases based on records and family histories.
 One general algorithm is a rule-based system that makes decisions similarly to how humans use flow charts.
 This system takes in large amounts of data and creates a set of rules that connect specific observations to concluded diagnoses.
 Thus, the algorithm can take in a new patient's data and try to predict the likelihood that they will have a certain condition or disease.
 Since the algorithms can evaluate a patient's information based on collective data, they can find any outstanding issues to bring to a physician's attention and save time.
 One study conducted by the Centerstone research institute found that predictive modeling of EHR data has achieved 70–72% accuracy in predicting individualized treatment response.
 These methods are helpful due to the fact that the amount of online health records doubles every five years.
 Physicians do not have the bandwidth to process all this data manually, and AI can leverage this data to assist physicians in treating their patients.
+AI can analyze electronic health records to identify patterns and provide evidence-based insights to support physicians in clinical decision-making.

+Clinical documentation

+The use of generative artificial intelligence tools (a subset of AI) is growing as a support for clinical documentation, primarily for transcribing consultations and drafting medical notes.
+Early studies have shown that such tools, may assist clinicians with documentation tasks, reducing administrative burdens, which are known drivers of burnout.
+These tools may also improve accessibility for patients synthesizing complex data, and writing responses in a desired conversational style or literacy level ultimately improving the overall efficiency of healthcare services.